 Prostitution has existed in New Zealand since the earliest days of European settlement, but was only made legal in 2003.
 Prior to this, brothels operated outside the law or hid behind the euphemism of ‘massage parlours’.

 The health of New Zealanders improved from the 1950s.
-The mortality rates of young and middle-aged people fell markedly.
-More recently, mortality rates have been falling among those who are of late working age or retired.
+Mortality rates for young and middle-aged people fell markedly.
+More recently, mortality rates fell among those who were of late working age or retired.

 Life expectancy for New Zealanders in 2000 was 76 years for men and 81 years for women.
 Māori life expectancy was lower – 68 for men and 71 for women.

 New Zealand’s infant mortality rate dropped dramatically through the second half of the 20th century, from 28 deaths per 1,000 live births in 1950 to 6 in 1998.
-Nevertheless, the country’s standing has slipped internationally since the later 20th century.
+However, the country’s standing internationally slipped.

-Infant mortality is higher for Māori than non-Māori, but from 1950 to 1998 the Māori rate declined faster (from 70 to 8 per 1,000) than the rate for the entire population.
+Infant mortality remains higher for Māori than non-Māori, but between 1950 and 1998 the Māori rate declined from 70 to 8 per 1,000.

 Cancer has been the leading cause of death since 1993.
 Other major causes are heart and cerebrovascular disease.

 After voluntary organisations campaigned for years against smoking, the Ministry of Health took steps to curb the habit.
-All cigarette packets now carry blunt health warnings.
-Among them are, ‘Your smoking can harm others’, ‘Smoking causes lung cancer’, ‘Smoking is addictive’ and ‘Smoking kills’.
-More Māori than other New Zealanders smoke, and warnings are also given in Māori.
+All cigarette packets now carried blunt health warnings.
+Among them were, ‘Your smoking can harm others’, ‘Smoking causes lung cancer’, ‘Smoking is addictive’, and ‘Smoking kills’.
+More Māori than other New Zealanders smoked, and warnings were also given in Māori.

 Road deaths per 1,000 population peaked in the early 1970s.
-Road fatalities are especially high among young men aged between 15 and 24.
-But between 1989 (when the road death rate was 22.7 per 100,000 population) and 2002, New Zealand has shown the biggest improvement of 30 countries (including Australia, the UK and the US): the rate was almost halved.
+Road fatalities were especially high among young men aged between 15 and 24.
+But between 1989 (when the road death rate was 22.7 per 100,000 population) and 2002, New Zealand showed the biggest improvement of 30 countries (including Australia, the UK and the US): the rate almost halved.

-Young men are disproportionately represented in the figures for suicide.
-There has been an increase in youth suicides from the 1950s onwards.
-A 2004 study showed that of every 100,000 New Zealanders between the ages of 15 and 19, 25.1 kill themselves; the figure for Australia is 9.6 and for England just 3.3.
-The statistics paint ‘a tragic picture of untreated mental problems among New Zealand’s youth’.
+Young men were disproportionately represented in the figures for suicide.
+There was an increase in youth suicides from the 1950s.
+A 2004 study showed that of every 100,000 New Zealanders between the ages of 15 and 19, 25.1 killed themselves; the figure for Australia was 9.6 and for England just 3.3.
+The statistics painted ‘a tragic picture of untreated mental problems among New Zealand’s youth’.
 1

-New Zealanders have access to health services through their local medical centres.
+New Zealanders have access to health services through local medical centres.
 Doctors remained private practitioners even after the introduction of some free or subsidised health services.
-Part-charges are now made for most prescription medicines.
-Many drugs are purchased in bulk by the government buying agency, Pharmac.
-This system helps keep the cost of drugs relatively low.
-Those on low incomes receive subsidies for medical costs.
+Part-charges were made for most prescription medicines.
+Many drugs were purchased in bulk by the government buying agency, PHARMAC.
+This system helped keep the cost of drugs relatively low.
+Those on low incomes received subsidies for medical costs.

-Public hospitals are fully funded by the central government.
-They provide emergency and advanced medical care free of charge.
-There are also private, fee-charging hospitals which are used mostly for non-urgent surgery.
+Public hospitals were funded by the central government.
+They provided emergency and advanced medical care free of charge.
+There were also private, fee-charging hospitals which were used mostly for non-urgent surgery.

-At the time of the 1996–97 national health survey, 38% of all New Zealanders were carrying private health insurance, especially for non-urgent surgery.
+At the time of the 1996–97 national health survey, 38% of New Zealanders had private health insurance, especially for non-urgent surgery.